jCliveStewart/robotframework-DebugUI/readme.rst

 Installation

-If you already have Python with pip installed, you can simply install from the command line: pip install robotFramework-DebugUILibrary
+If you already have Python with pip installed, you can simply install from the command line using:

+pip install robotFramework-DebugUILibrary

+You may need to make sure you have connectivity to https://pypi.python.org to do this.

 Alternatively you can get robotFramework-DebugUILibrary source code by downloading the source distribution from GitHub.
 After that you can install the library with python setup.py install